it-projects-llc/odoo-saas-tools/saas_portal_signup_custom/doc/index.rst

  * Click ``[Create]`` button
  * Fill ``Product Name`` field
  * On ``SaaS`` tab select one or several plans - one db per each plan will be created
+ * Check ``Use as default SaaS product`` if you want this product to be selected as default on the signup form
  * Click ``[Save]`` button

 Usage